bisgardo/intellij-plugin-closebrace/README.md

 ```
 x(y[z]|
 ```
-Invoking it again makes it
+Invoking it again results in
 ```
 x(y[z])|
 ```

-### Unmatched end braces
+### Unmatched closing braces

-Any unmatched closing braces are ignored:
+Any unmatched closing braces are ignored, so
 ```
 x(yz]|
 ```